Sustainable Business and Organisation

 Transforming enterprise for people, planet, and prosperity

-At the Centre for Enterprise, Environment and Development Research (CEEDR), we explore how businesses and organisations can act as catalysts for sustainable and just transitions.
+At the Centre for Enterprise, Environment and Development Research (CEEDR), we explore how businesses and organisations can support sustainable and just transitions.

-Our Sustainable Business and Organisations research investigates how enterprises from start-ups and SMEs to multinational corporations can drive ecological regeneration, social equity, and economic resilience through innovation, collaboration, and responsible governance.
+Our Sustainable Business and Organisations research examines enterprises ranging from start-ups and SMEs to multinational corporations.
+We investigate how they can promote ecological regeneration, social equity, and economic resilience through innovation, collaboration, and responsible governance.

-CEEDR works with businesses, policymakers, and communities to generate actionable, impact-driven knowledge.
+CEEDR works with businesses, policymakers, and communities to produce practical, impact-driven knowledge.

 Research themes

-Our work is structured around four interconnected research themes that together explore the transformation of business and enterprise systems:
+Our work covers four connected research themes.
+Together, they explore the transformation of business and enterprise systems.

 Circular and regenerative business models

-We develop and test new models of production and consumption that keep resources in use, minimise waste, and restore natural systems.
+We develop and test new models of production and consumption.
+These models keep resources in use, minimise waste, and restore natural systems.

-Examples include collaborations with IKEA UK & Ireland, INGKA, Exchange 4 Change Brazil's Circular Economy Hub and a great variety of SMEs to advance circular behaviours, repair and reuse practices, and sustainable lifestyle adoption.
+Examples include collaborations with IKEA UK & Ireland, INGKA, Exchange 4 Change Brazil’s Circular Economy Hub, and a wide range of SMEs.
+This work promotes circular behaviours, repair and reuse practices, and the adoption of sustainable lifestyles.

 Sustainable consumption and behaviour change

-Our work explores how interventions, narratives, and design can advance the field and make sustainable living accessible to all.
+Our work explores how interventions, narratives, and design can advance the field.
+It also considers how sustainable living can become accessible to all.

 Equity, justice, and community-led enterprise

-Sustainability transitions are not just technical but social.
-We work with community enterprises, cooperatives, and grassroots initiatives to understand how inclusive and care-centred organising can create new forms of economic and social value.
+Sustainability transitions have social and technical dimensions.
+We work with community enterprises, cooperatives, and grassroots initiatives.
+Our research examines how inclusive and care-centred forms of organisation can create new economic and social value.

-Partnerships with Next Door But One in York, St Ethelburga's Centre for Reconciliation and Peace as well as extensive research across the UK's food system investigate how social innovation can enhance livelihoods, dignity, and environmental stewardship.
+Our partnerships include Next Door But One in York and St Ethelburga’s Centre for Reconciliation and Peace.
+We also conduct extensive research across the UK’s food system.
+This work investigates how social innovation can improve livelihoods, dignity, and environmental stewardship.

 Governance, policy, and institutional innovation

-Our research engages directly with governance challenges — from multi-stakeholder partnerships and place-based policy to sustainable finance and SME ecosystems.
+Our research addresses governance challenges.
+These include multi-stakeholder partnerships, place-based policy, sustainable finance, and SME ecosystems.

-We collaborate with local authorities such as the LB Barnet and the LB Hounslow as well as London Councils, national agencies, and international partners to design policy mixes, institutional frameworks, and measurement systems that enable sustainable transformation.
+We collaborate with local authorities, including the LB Barnet and the LB Hounslow.
+We also work with London Councils, national agencies, and international partners.
+Together, we design policy mixes, institutional frameworks, and measurement systems that enable sustainable transformation.

 Research in action

-Our team’s work bridges theory and practice, drawing on methods from qualitative case studies to behavioural experiments and co-design workshops.
+Our team connects theory with practice.
+We use methods ranging from qualitative case studies to behavioural experiments and co-design workshops.

 Together, we supervise PhD and DBA researchers, advise policy and industry partners, and contribute to leading international journals.